tolitius/barcoda/README.md

 # barcoda

-web app that can scan barcodes. can also be used from mobile devices using their cameras or existing images.
+web app that can scan barcodes<br/>
+can be used via browsers as well as from mobile devices using their cameras or existing images

-(spin off of [repp](https://github.com/tolitius/repp), but leaner and all Clojure/Script)
+spin off of [repp](https://github.com/tolitius/repp), but leaner and all Clojure/Script<br/>
+and originally created for Chariot Day to get people excited about *a* way to build web on Clojure

 ## what it does